SarasUgale/Deepfake-Detection/README.md

 🎯 How It Works (Pipeline)

-User uploads a video (drag & drop or button).
+•User uploads a video (drag & drop or button).

-Backend extracts frames using OpenCV.
+•Backend extracts frames using OpenCV.

-Face region is detected using face_recognition.
+•Face region is detected using face_recognition.

-Frames are passed through ResNeXt → extract spatial features.
+•Frames are passed through ResNeXt → extract spatial features.

-Sequence of frame features passed into LSTM → analyze motion patterns.
+•Sequence of frame features passed into LSTM → analyze motion patterns.

-Output layer predicts REAL or FAKE with confidence.
+•Output layer predicts REAL or FAKE with confidence.

-Result is shown in a neon-styled UI panel.
+•Result is shown in a neon-styled UI panel.

 📌 Why This Project?